| |

 hydrostatic pressure involved.
 This is the pressure of

 water evaporation.
-To reduce the possibility of this occuring,
+To reduce the possibility of this occurring,

 you must use coatings with a favorable ratio of adhesion to